 Other social innovation teaching

-Social innovation is also taught in some form in all of the School’s internationally-renowned degree programmes – including the MBA, EMBA, Masters in Finance and MPhil – reaching students with teaching in social innovation and help to build their competence in this area.
+Social innovation is also taught in some form in all of the School’s internationally-renowned degree programmes – including the MBA, EMBA, Master of Finance and MPhils – reaching students with teaching in social innovation and help to build their competence in this area.
 As part of the new Centre we hope to strengthen this focus even more.

 The School’s flagship Executive Education division offers top-level bespoke and open-enrolment courses for senior executives from businesses, non-profits and government institutions.
 Our suite of innovation programmes are specifically designed to enable innovation capabilities across many different areas of an organisation, including understanding and implementing new business models.
 We are currently developing several new offerings in this area in order to strengthen companies understanding of social innovation including possible new programmes such as: